YexuanXiao/corehost/README.md

 - The console state stores process membership, modes, code pages, cursor state, attributes, title, tab stops, scrolling region, and other state that must be visible through console APIs.
 - The screen buffer models the visible console buffer needed by APIs such as cursor positioning, text writes, erase operations, scrolling, and screen reads.
 It is not a renderer; it is the state model that lets corehost answer console API requests correctly.
 - The input buffer stores keyboard and control input in console-event form.
 VT keyboard sequences from the terminal are decoded into console input records when the client reads from the console input handle.
-- The VT parser converts terminal-side UTF-8/VT input into structured messages.
+- The VT parser converts terminal-side VT input into structured messages.
 It recognizes text, cursor movement, erase operations, SGR, OSC title and hyperlink sequences, terminal replies, and keyboard sequences.
 Unknown or unsupported sequences are preserved in a form that allows the caller to either pass them through or expose printable text when appropriate.
-- The VT output path serializes console output and console-state changes back to UTF-8/VT for the terminal frontend.
+- The VT output path serializes console output and console-state changes back to VT for the terminal frontend.
 It buffers output so that large console writes do not become one small `WriteFile` call per character or per escape sequence.
 - The signal path handles terminal-side control notifications, such as close, resize, and control events, and maps them into the Windows console behavior expected by attached processes.

+### Design

+In addition to debugging facilities, corehost **does not use any mutable global variables**.
+All immutable global variables are **initialized within the main function**, and **no singletons, including magic statics**, are used.
+All state is **passed through function parameters** and is modularized as much as possible, making corehost very easy to understand and debug, whether for humans or for AI.

-The main data path uses a synchronous I/O model and is intentionally almost single-threaded.
+The main data path uses a **synchronous I/O** model and is intentionally almost **single-threaded**.
 One main loop reads a ConDrv request, lets the router update console state or prepare a pending read, flushes VT output when needed, and returns the completion result to ConDrv.
-Terminal input is also serviced from that same loop during idle or pending-read phases, so ordinary keyboard input, terminal replies, console output, and most API state transitions are serialized through one state machine.
-This avoids the need for locks around most console state and keeps ordering close to the original console protocol: a request is either completed immediately, completed by the next ConDrv read cycle, or held pending until terminal input supplies the missing data.
+Terminal input is also serviced from that same loop during idle or pending-read phases, so ordinary keyboard input, terminal replies, console output, and most API state transitions are serialized through **one state machine**.
+This **avoids the need for locks** around most console state.
+A request is either completed immediately, completed by the next ConDrv read cycle, or held pending until terminal input supplies the missing data.

 The signal thread is the main exception to that model.
 It exists because the terminal has a separate control channel that is not part of the normal VT input/output stream.
 In the direct default-terminal handoff path, the signal thread reads console-control notifications from the terminal signal pipe, forwards the relevant control events to the Windows console subsystem, and notices when the pipe closes.
 In ConPTY sessions, the PtySignal thread consumes terminal-side sideband messages such as show/hide, clear-buffer, parent-window, and resize notifications.
 Some messages are only consumed to keep the wire protocol aligned; others update the local screen buffer or console size.
 When the signal pipe closes, the thread signals the main loop so pending input waits can end cleanly.

 Data usually flows in two directions.
 Output from a console application arrives as ConDrv API messages, is applied to the local console and screen state, and is serialized as VT to the terminal.
-Input from the terminal arrives as UTF-8/VT bytes, is parsed into keyboard, text, control, or terminal-response messages, and is then exposed to the console application through the input APIs.
+Input from the terminal arrives as VT bytes, is parsed into keyboard, text, control, or terminal-response messages, and is then exposed to the console application through the input APIs.
 This is the core bridge that lets Windows console programs run behind a modern terminal frontend while still observing Windows console semantics.